 Built in 1893 by Whidden & Lewis with a 1914 addition by William Knighton.
 Strong association with early campus development (first dormitory) and connections to Old Campus Quad.
-Good example of Georgian style with distinctive pair of entries (men's and women's).
+Good example of Georgian style with distinctive pair of entries (men's

 Hayward Field East Grandstand (21)